andrea1618/andrea1618.github.io/README.md

-# Academic Personal Website - Zheyu Yang
+# Academic Personal Website - Eric Yang

 A clean, professional academic personal website built with HTML, CSS, and JavaScript.
 Designed to be hosted on GitHub Pages with no backend dependencies.